rcprcp/Microservice/README.md

 ```shell
 copy account_holders from '/tmp/account_holders.tsv';
 ```
 Load the sample transaction data into the transactions table.
 Once again, copy-n-paste this into the `psql` window.
+You may need to commit after the INSERT.
 ### Download the code
 ```shell
 git clone https://github.com/rcprcp/Micoservice.git